 Lua Brewing

-Since opening in 2019, Lua almost immediately became everyone’s favorite brewery, from beer nerds to your father-in-law who goes to a craft brewery and asks if they have Busch Light (yes, they do).
-That’s because everything at Lua hits the sweet spot – from the charming interior where twinkly lights and murals set the tone, to their ambitious and delicious beer list, highlighted by their photogenic, heady pilsners, impossibly juicy IPAs, and already legendary push pop sours.
-Their food menu is just as innovative, with vegan and dairy free options.
+Since opening in 2019, Lua immediately became everyone’s favorite brewery, from beer nerds to your father-in-law who goes to a craft brewery and asks if they have Busch Light (yes, they do).
+That’s because everything at Lua hits the sweet spot – from the charming interior where twinkly lights and murals set the tone, to their ambitious and delicious beer list, highlighted by their photogenic, heady pilsners, impossibly juicy IPAs, and legendary push pop sours.
+And if the buzz wasn’t already loud enough, they were recently voted the No. 1 brewpub in the country by USA Today.
 We’ll fancy a guess that it’s the only brewery in America where you can get a smush burger, house harvested caviar, and kid’s avocado toast all at the same time.

 Flagship Beers: Sun for Miles (Hazy IPA), Loud as Hope (Hefeweizen), Gil’s Pils (Pilsner)